yaikobzeray/dev-journal/activity_log.md

 Implemented gRPC interceptors (middleware) for logging and authentication in Go.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Tuesday, 07 May 2024 — Entry 4

+Generated Go and Dart stubs from proto file using protoc.
+Dart plugin still needs improvements for optional fields.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*